microsoft/ICSE2019/README.md

 ## Automated ML

 If you brought a nice, clean dataset, please feel free to try the notebooks on it if you complete them before the guy on the podium does!
+If you brought an big, ugly, hairy, real one, let's talk after the tutorial.

 The approximate content of this demonstration will be: